HydrantHunter/ccDHD/README.md

 REQUIREMENTS:

 - ComputerCraft 1.57+ for MC 1.6.4
-- LanteaCraft (snapshot 82+) or DeltaSG-Craft (latest) for MC 1.6.4
+- LanteaCraft (snapshot 82 or RC1+) for MC 1.6.4

 DHD requires the following:
- - Advanced Computer
+ - Advanced Computer (color/mouse)
+   or
+ - Advanced Wireless Turtle (color/mouse) but list monitor and Biometric Scanner can not be installed simultaneously

  - new directory:  /data
- - 3 or (3 & 1) Advanced Monitors (optional)
+ - 3 or (3 & 1) Advanced Monitors (optional Marque and List)

 gateLiaison requires the following:
- - Advanced Computer
+ - Advanced Computer (color)
+   or
+ - Advanced Wireless Turtle (color) if no Marque monitor is installed

  - new directory:  /logs
- - 3 Advanced Monitors (optional)
+ - 3 Advanced Monitors (optional Marque)

 SUPPORTS: